Plague cross: Market structures and "vinegar stones"

 In some locations, stone structures were set up outside established market areas, as temporary market crosses denoting places where town and country dwellers could trade with one another while supposedly minimising the risk of contagion.
-For example, at Macclesfield in Cheshire in 1603 and 1646, Greenway cross was "used as a 'plague cross,' to which country people came to sell their provisions to the dwellers in the town."
+For example, at Macclesfield in Cheshire in 1603 and 1646, Greenway Cross was "used as a 'plague cross,' to which country people came to sell their provisions to the dwellers in the town."

 At York, stone crosses were erected during an outbreak of plague in 1604, on main roads about one mile outside the city, to denote temporary locations where trading could take place.
 There, each cross held a small pool of water into which money was placed and from which it could be removed in trading.
 In Derby in 1665, a headless cross or "vinegar stone" was erected, in which the water was replaced by vinegar as a disinfectant.
 The "vinegar stone" at Wentworth in Yorkshire is supposed to have a similar origin.

-In Germany, stone crosses or Pestkreuze were also set up in some locations to commemorate those who died as a result of the plague.
+In Germany, stone crosses or Pestkreuze were also set up in some locations to commemorate those who died from plague.
 Memorial crosses to individual plague victims were also set up at churches, as at Trittenheim.